gitlabhq/gitlabhq/CONTRIBUTING.md

 ## I want to contribute!

-If you want to contribute to GitLab, but are not sure where to start, look for [issues with the label `up-for-grabs`][up-for-grabs].
+If you want to contribute to GitLab, but are not sure where to start, look for [issues with the label `Accepting Merge Requests` and weight < 5][accepting-mrs-weight].
 These issues will be of reasonable size and challenge, for anyone to start contributing to GitLab.

-This was inspired by [an article by Kent C. Dodds][medium-up-for-grabs].

 ## Implement design & UI elements